GetCharacterPlacement

 GetCharacterPlacement checks the lpOrder, lpDx, lpCaretPos,

-lpOutString, and lpGlyphs members of the GCP_RESULTS
+lpOutString, and lpGlyphs members of the GCP_RESULTS structure and fills the

 When